Public Health Dashboard

 Outputs:

-- Health Equity Tools: Creation of actionable tools, such as the DEI scorecard and comprehensive data systems, to monitor and address disparities.
+- Health Community Tracking Tools: Creation of actionable tools, such as the scorecard and comprehensive data systems, to monitor and address disparities.

 - Behavioral Health Services: Expanded access to behavioral health care, including preventive, immediate, and culturally tailored services.